rbrich/keybox/README.rst

 Portability:

 - The script should run on any system with Python3 and GPG installed.
 - Requires no installation.
-You can bring your password locker with you anywhere.
+You can bring your keys with you anywhere.
 - Can be contained in single Python file (see Distribution_ bellow)

 Dependencies: